jetbrains-academy/javascript-course/Data Types/builld_in_objects/task.md

 <div class="hint" title="Some String methods">

-Use the 'String' object methods to manipulate and work with text.
+Use the `String object methods to manipulate and work with text.
 Here are some commonly used methods:

 - <code>length</code>: Returns the length of the string.
 - <code>toUpperCase()</code>: Converts the string to uppercase.